privacyguides/privacyguides.org/docs/email.en.md

 ### Technology

-We regard these features as important in order to provide a safe and optimal service to users.
-Users should consider the provider which has the features they require.
+We regard these features as important in order to provide a safe and optimal service.
+You should consider whether the provider which has the features you require.

 **Minimum to Qualify:**

 - Encrypts account data at rest.
-- Integrated webmail encryption provides convenience to users who want improve on having no E2EE.
+- Integrated webmail encryption provides convenience to those who want an improvement on having no E2EE.

 **Best Case:**

 - Encrypts account data at rest with zero-access encryption.
-- Allow users to use their own [domain name](https://en.wikipedia.org/wiki/Domain_name).
-Custom domain names are important to users because it allows them to maintain their agency from the service, should it turn bad, be acquired by another company which doesn't prioritize privacy etc.
+- Allow you to use your own [domain name](https://en.wikipedia.org/wiki/Domain_name).
+Custom domain names are important, because they allow you to maintain your agency from the service, should it turn bad or be acquired by another company which doesn't prioritize privacy, etc.
 - Support for [WKD](https://wiki.gnupg.org/WKD) to allow improved discovery of public OpenPGP keys via HTTP.
-    GnuPG users can get a key by typing: `gpg --locate-key example_user@example.com`
+    You can get a key by typing: `gpg --locate-key example_user@example.com`
-- Support for a temporary mailbox for external users.
+- Support for a temporary mailbox for outside accounts.
 This is useful when you want to send an encrypted email, without sending an actual copy to your recipient.
 These emails usually have a limited lifespan and then are automatically deleted.
 They also don't require the recipient to configure any cryptography like OpenPGP.
 - Availability of the email provider's services via an [onion service](https://en.wikipedia.org/wiki/.onion).
 - [Subaddressing](https://en.wikipedia.org/wiki/Email_address#Subaddressing) support.
-- Catch-all or alias functionality for users who own their own domains.
+- Catch-all or alias functionality for those who own their own domains.
 - Use of standard email access protocols such as IMAP, SMTP or [JMAP](https://en.wikipedia.org/wiki/JSON_Meta_Application_Protocol).
 Standard access protocols ensure customers can easily download all of their email, should they want to switch to another provider.

 ### Privacy